Risinger/tiny-google/README.md

 ## Description
 This is the final project for CS1699: Cloud Computing.
-It reads in text files and creates and inverted index using either MapReduce or Spark.
+It reads in text files and creates an inverted index using either MapReduce or Spark.
-The UI then enables the user to select between the inverted indexes and retrieve results for specific query terms.
+The UI then enables the user to select between the inverted indexes and retrieve ranked results for specific query terms.

 ## Dependencies
-TinyGoogle requires hadoop and spark installations.
+TinyGoogle requires hadoop and spark installations, though they do not have to be local.
 The scala (spark) portion also uses sbt to build.